What Are Long-Term Goals? Examples and How to Set Them

 Action step: Build a support network around yourself.
 Create strategies for resolving issues.
 Learn how to forgive yourself and cope with failure in a healthy way.

 Setting long-term goals is an undeniable motivator.
-But it can be a demotivator if those goals seem too lofty or feel unachievable.
+However, it can be a demotivator if those goals seem too lofty or unachievable.
 To that end, make sure you put up many short-term goals that will help motivate you to keep going.

 That’s why we regularly recommend a mentor leader, as well.
 They tend to have the kind of knowledge and experience necessary to get past roadblocks and can even help you decide on what goals (both short-term and long-term) make the most sense.

 Having a mentor is the single best way to set and achieve your long-term goals.
-Book a demo to learn more about what mentoring programs can do.
-We also recommend you bookmark our complete guide to mentoring or even start there first.
-With a mentor helping you develop effective long-term goals, anything is achievable.
+Book a demo to learn more about what mentoring programs can do!

 Sam Cook